When To Start Preparing For The TOEFL iBT Exam

 Having said all that, I realize that the main question has still been left un-answered…

-The test-taker should not have more than a two week span of time in-between his or her last class and the day that he or she actually takes the exam.
+The test-taker should not have more than a two week span of time in-between his or her last TOEFL Preparation Course (or simply reviewing the information from that course) and the day that he or she actually takes The Exam.

-By doing this, one is able to do most of the work on his or her own by reading blog posts like these, and scrounging the internet for good information and videos.
-However, I strongly recommend getting a “crash course” before the actual exam, just to make sure that you know exactly how to answer each question.
+By doing this, one is able to do most of the work on his or her own by reading blog posts like these, and scrounging the internet for good information & videos.
+However — I strongly recommend AT LEAST taking a “crash course” before the actual exam — just to make sure that you at least know what to expect on The Exam.
 This is also a good idea for people who have already achieved a very advanced level of English, but are being forced to take this exam as a requirement for some program.
-As stated in the last post, even with a high level of English, it is possible to do very poorly if one is not familiar with exactly HOW to answer each question.
+As stated in the last post — even with a high level of English, it is possible to do very poorly if one is not familiar with exactly HOW to answer each question.